JohnKos/389Rfall18/week/8/writeup/README.md

 Reading the documentation I saw that the file was 24 byes long.
 4 magic, 4 version, 4 timestamp, 8 author and 4 section count.
 For everything other than author I figured I should use "L" because that was in the sample code and the specs said they were of the same type.
 I looked at the documentation to get how to deal with string( what the author should be) and saw a char and chose 8 as per specs again.

 I then do the same but for type and length.
 I don't know if I can open a png without the magic byte or maybe if I just call it a png it will work.
 The magic byte wasnt in the slides, so I think it might just work cause the magic byte is just to indicate file type anyway.
 It will be like last week, where I used exiftool to extract the files, I just had to specify what they were.
 For the array I could just make an array and unpack every value individually and add it to the array.
 The text I could just handle like author.
 I could do the same thing for an array of words and doubles as I did with D words. for the touple, I could unpack the two variables and print them.
 Section reference is just a single word, and ASCII is just more chars.
-Creating an array and pushing values seems to be creating issues, I am going to just see if I can encode all length at first insteaed.
+Creating an array and pushing values seems to be creating issues, I am going to just see if I can encode all length at first instead.

-Everything is working as intended except png. will try to encode the magic bytes first
+Everything is working as intended except png. will try to encode the magic bytes first.
+That works, I tried running stuff from forensics I on it and it didnt work but the picture came up with a flag.
+The last things that are throwing me off is I feel like the text from section 10 looks like it could be encoded and I still don't know what the phone number is.
+I Ran  section 10 through different base encodings and found it was 64 and got a flag.

+Earlier today I went to both the coordinates and didnt find anything but just wanted to add that.

+For the phone piazza help linked me the Kars4Kids song, so I think the phone number might be spelling something.
+I used phonespell.org and one of the options is hackerswin, I think this might be the malformed flag.
+I thing there might be some other hidden flags maybe using the digits of pi or the lost number or even at the coordinates, but I did not get them.

 1. Generated value was weird int, maybe I had the format wrong.
+Used timestamp converter to get Thursday october 25 2018 12:40:07

 2. Created by laz0rh4x

-3. 9. what does really mean?
+3. 9? what does really mean?
 I ran the algorithm as long as I could and it found 11!

 4.
 	1. Text "call this number to get your flag (422) - 537 - 7946"